XYGaoG/xygaog.github.io/_pages/about.md

 ---

 Hi there!
 I am currently pursuing my Ph.D. at the University of Queensland under the supervision of Prof. [Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home) and Dr. [Tong Chen](https://researchers.uq.edu.au/researcher/27868).
-Between July and December 2021, I served as a research intern at Peking University, working with Prof. [Bin Cui](https://cuibinpku.github.io/) and Dr. [Wentao Zhang](https://zwt233.github.io/).
-Before this, I completed my M.S. and B.S. degrees in Information and Communications Engineering at Xi'an Jiaotong University under the supervision of Prof. [Zhibin Pan](https://www.researchgate.net/profile/Zhibin-Pan-2), with graduation years of 2021 and 2018, respectively.
+Previously, from Jul.
+2021 to Dec.
+2021, I served as a research intern at Peking University, working under the guidance of Prof. [Bin Cui](https://cuibinpku.github.io/) and Dr. [Wentao Zhang](https://zwt233.github.io/).
+Additionally, from Sep.
+2019 to Sep.
+2020, I was a visiting researcher at RWTH Aachen University, collaborating with Dr. [Philipp Graebel](https://www.lfb.rwth-aachen.de/en/institute/alumni/graebel/).
+I completed my M.S. and B.S. degrees in Information and Communications Engineering at Xi'an Jiaotong University, supervised by Prof.[Zhibin Pan](https://www.researchgate.net/profile/Zhibin-Pan-2), with graduation years of 2021 and 2018, respectively.

+**Email**: xinyi dot gao at uq dot edu dot au

 Representative Publications